rkt/rkt/Documentation/subcommands/trust.md

 The easiest way to trust a key is through meta discovery. rkt will find and download a public key that the creator has published on their website.
-This process is detailed in the [Application Container specification](https://github.com/appc/spec/blob/master/spec/discovery.md) appc-discovery.
+The [ACI discovery mechanism is detailed in the App Container specification][appc-discovery].
 The TL;DR is rkt will find a meta tag that looks like:

 ```html